ceahs/rbBot/README.md

 **Help!!
 I forgot my password!**
 <br>
 Incase you forget your password, maybe you lost access to your main Discord account, or you closed your direct message, and the bot could not send you your password, you can use an argument to change the password to anything you want!
-Simply use the command 'ruby rbbot.rb NEW_PASSWORD_HERE' when running the bot, and the password will be overwritten so you can continue using the bot.
+Simply use the command ``ruby reset.ruby NEW_PASSWORD_HERE`` when running the bot, and the password will be overwritten so you can continue using the bot.

 <br>
 <br>